 console.log("API Key is set.");

-and a key that is entirely absent.
+}As you can see, using direct access and a comparison to undefined fails to distinguish between a key that exists with the value undefined and a key that is entirely absent.
 This is a critical distinction in many applications.

 Common Mistakes and How to Avoid Them